 - Stage 4: Innovative

-Jeff explains that in each stage, they gauge maturity according to characteristics and performance in five domains they found to be critical to the success of the learning and education businesses they have been involved with over the years.
+In each stage, we gauge maturity according to characteristics and performance in five domains we’ve found to be critical to the success of the learning and education businesses we’ve have been involved with over the years.

 - Leadership – How clear is the vision for the learning and education business?
 How is accountability for achieving the vision shared and sustained over time?
 Is there a culture of learning throughout the organization and its audience?